Looking for some hopping good fun to celebrate Easter this year?

 - As well as our complete guide to April Weather in Dubai

-It is advisable not to be out in the direct sun during the peak of the day in April in Dubai, or if you are, apply plenty of sunscreen and bring your hat and sunglasses.
+It is advisable not to be out in direct sunlight during the peak of the day in April in Dubai, or if you are, apply plenty of sunscreen and bring your hat and sunglasses.

 Easter also often aligns with local and international school breaks, only increasing the popularity of visiting this time of year.
 Expect it to be BUSY and prices sky-high for accommodation, if you can get any!!